 Formerly an actual “Deaf and Dumb Institute” conceived in 1877, this Grade II-Listed Victorian building was beautifully restored in 2008 and is now a stalwart of the Manchester music scene.
 The 300-capacity upstairs hall holds the majority of live music events, with a high-rise stage and a large glitter ball suspended above the crowd.
 Playing host to a wide variety of concert types – from raucous punk shows to cozy folk nights – it provides the perfect backdrop for any intimately sized event.
 Attracting people of all ages, shapes and sizes, the versatility of the venue is reflected in the diverse audience who frequent it.
 Over its lifespan of almost a century and a half, the Deaf Institute has transformed from a handicapped service into one of Manchester’s most loved venues.

 Deep into the heart of Salford is where you may stumble across the Eagle Inn.
-At first glance from the outside you would never guess that it contains a gig venue, yet within this old timey pub lies one of Manchester’s most delightfully tranquil concert spaces.
+At first glance from the outside you would never guess that it contains a gig venue, yet within this old timey pub lies one of Manchester’s most delightfully tranquil concert venues.
 Straight across the road from Blueprint Studios, the upstairs bar has become a favourite haunt of some of Manchester’s finest musicians, spilling out of the studio late at night for one or two well-earned shandies.
 The downstairs venue is wonderfully unfurnished, with bare brick walls housing a modest 80 capacity floorspace.
 This venue was perfect for me to witness Manchester’s own dream pop maestros Diving Station lull the crowd into a sweet serenity, before hitting it headlong in deeper, heavier moments.
 Also the perfect scene for minimalist solo performances as well as heady, ambient soundscapes, The Eagle Inn provides a beautiful backdrop for any small scale, intimate show.

 Band On The Wall